 The use of dry ice cleaning systems is approved by the EPA, USDA and FDA.
 It is non-toxic, non-hazardous, and reduces—and even eliminates—exposure to harmful chemicals.
 It does not release harmful materials into the atmosphere, and it generates no secondary waste.
 Dry ice cleaning inhibits the growth of mold and bacteria, and is safe to use in almost any facility, including GFSI and AIB certified facilities and food processing facilities.
 It is an ideal form of cleaning up America’s industry across the board!

-If you would like more information about dry ice blasting and how it can help your industry, we are happy to help out.
-For answers to all of your questions and to get a quote, get in touch with us today!
+If you would like more information about dry ice blasting and how it can help your industry, get in touch with us today!